 In observance of the “National Moment of Remembrance”, please join us in Bancroft Park on Monday, May 25th at 3 p.m. as we gather to remember our nation’s fallen Heroes, and pay respect to those who have sacrificed their Freedom and their Lives so that we may enjoy our own as citizens of the GREATEST Country in the World.
 Attendees are encouraged to ride the FREE SHUTTLE from Coronado High School running every 15 minutes to avoid parking hassles.

 Thank you for your interest.

 If you need additional information or need to contact the Event Committee / Coordinator, send an eMail request.
-Please include your contact information and the nature of your request or you can call Pro Promotions with any questions you may have.
+Please include your contact information and the nature of your request.